 Skip to content

 Framing your completed paint by numbers canvas can add a professional touch and transform your artwork into a beautiful display piece.
-It may seem like a daunting task, but with the right tools and some simple steps.
-In this guide, we'll walk you through the process of stretching your paint by numbers canvas over wooden stretcher bars quickly and easily.
+It may seem like a daunting task, but with the right tools and some simple steps, this guide will walk you through the process of stretching your paint by numbers canvas over wooden stretcher bars quickly and easily.

 Keypoints before getting started